 Resolves complaints and issues involving both guests and employees.

-Write reports of daily activities and irregularities such as property damage, theft, guest or employee accidents, or
+Write reports of daily activities and irregularities such as property damage, theft, guest or employee accidents, or unusual occurrences.

 Control access of the theater through key control and visual monitoring.